How to Hang Posters Without Damaging the Wall – Or the Poster

-This might sound like a dumb way to hang posters, but toothpaste – not to be confused with tooth gel – can be used to safely attach posters to most surfaces for a few days.
-The cheaper the better.
-Don’t use anything with additional additives or whiteners as this makes for poorer adhesion.
+This might sound like a dumb way to hang posters, but toothpaste – not to be confused with tooth gel – can be used to attach posters to most surfaces for a few days safely.
+The cheaper, the better.
+Don’t use anything with additional additives or whiteners, as this makes for poorer adhesion.
 The best part is that it’s easy to clean and leaves surfaces undamaged.

 These other methods won’t leave your posters or your wall pristine, but they’re better than nothing.

-Instead of poking a hole through your poster to hang it, like you’d normally do with tacks, use them so the points are just outside the edge of the paper, but close enough so that the tack heads could still hold them against the surface.
+Instead of poking a hole through your poster to hang it, as you’d typically do with tacks, use them, so the points are just outside the edge of the paper but close enough so that the tack heads could still hold them against the surface.
 We’d only recommend this for unfinished or rough wood surfaces and corkboards.
 This is best done on cardstock posters or those made from heavier paper stock.

 2.)
 Slide binders

-Thread these binders through the top and bottom edges of your posters and thread a string on the top edge.
-Now you could hang your posters from rods, screws, nails, or wherever you need it.
-The bottom binder will give it a bit more weight so it could hang properly.
+Thread these binders through your posters’ top and bottom edges and thread a string on the top edge.
+Now you could hang your posters from rods, screws, nails, or wherever you need them.
+The bottom binder will give it a bit more weight so it can hang properly.

-Unlike poster tape, heavy-duty mounting tape can safely hold objects weighing several pounds to a wall.
+The heavy-duty mounting tape can safely hold objects weighing several pounds to a wall, unlike poster tape.
 Mounting tape is often used to semi-permanently secure items to walls that you couldn’t drill or drive nails through.
 It’s overkill for most posters, except perhaps ones printed on heavier materials like plastic or coroplast.
 It’s way too easy to tear paper and card stock posters attached to walls with mounting tape, so it’s best to use this method when no other options are viable.

-The better the quality of the poster, the better they will hold up to a variety of mounting tools.
-Make sure you print high quality posters to keep yours looking their best.
+The better the quality of the poster, the better it will hold up to a variety of mounting tools.
+Make sure to create top-of-the-line photos and print high-quality posters to keep yours looking their best.

 Do you have other suggestions?
 Tell us in the comments!